-The name [garbage_collection] is mainly for documentation purposes, and will show up in creates.log when metrics matching this section are created.
+The name [garbage\collection] is mainly for documentation purposes, and will show up in creates.log when metrics matching this section are created.

 The regular expression pattern will match any metric that ends with garbageCollections.
 For example, com.acmeCorp.instanceO1.jvm.memory.garbageCollections would match, but com.acmeCorp.instanceO1.jvm.memory.garbageCollections.full would not.
+Graphite is using the Python Regular Expression Syntax, for an introduction to regular expressions consult the Regular Expression HOWTO.